sirgeadas/Projeto-Ansible_LSF/2. Ansible/Ansible Hosts/Playbooks_and_Roles/Readme.md

 Vault password:
 ```
 You now what's the password.
 Just type it in! :grin:
-Do the same command on the other Ansible Control node.
+Repeat the same command on the other Ansible Control node.